-- obtain the automation content(s) of scheduled test runs by resolving the value of magic variable TESTCASES_AC.
-Refer to this article to learn more about MAGIC VARIABLES in Universal Agent
+- obtain the automation content(s) of the scheduled test runs by resolving the value of magic variable TESTCASES_AC.
+Refer to this article to learn more about MAGIC VARIABLES in the Universal Agent.

-- if the value of TESTCASES_AC variable is empty, which means there is no test runs being scheduled to be executed (e.g. when this Universal Agent is executed in the first time), we will let the agent execute the whole tests in our MSTestSample project then create test run logs to qTest Manager as the execution result
+- if the value of the TESTCASES_AC variable is empty, meaning that there are no test runs being scheduled to be executed (e.g. when this Universal Agent is executed in the first time), we will let the agent execute whole tests in our MSTestSample project and then create test run logs within qTest Manager as the execution result

-- if TESTCASES_AC variable has value, which are the automation contents of scheduled test runs, we will instruct Universal Agent to only execute tests that match those automation contents
+- if TESTCASES_AC variable has value, being the automation contents of scheduled test runs, we will instruct the Universal Agent to only execute tests that match those automation contents

 Path to Results